wecatch/app-turbo/docs/tutorial/model.md

 #### What is `model`

+Model has two meanings, one means `model Class`, the other means package which encapsulates `model.py`

-Instance of model `Class` represents mongodb collection, model defines the collection schema.
+`model Class` represents mongodb collection and defines the collection schema.

 `models` directory skeleton